-Imagine you've been waiting for a few days for quality time with your spouse.
-After five minutes of a lovely connection, your spouse says, "Sorry, we have to stop now."
+Imagine you've been waiting for a few days for quality time with your partner.
+After five minutes of a lovely connection, your partner says, "Sorry, we have to stop now."

 You might have a hard time transitioning, too.
 You might even feel hurt.